-3.4.2 Eligibility to Apply
+Eligibility to Apply

 - i.
-A Faculty member must seek a tenure decision within six years of initial appointment unless that period has been extended in writing in accordance with University policies and the time limits contained in each School's tenure procedures as laid out in the School-specific sections of this Handbook.
-[UFH 7.E] and section 3.4.2.iv below. - ii.
-The applications for promotion to associate professor and for tenure ordinarily occur at the same time and involve a single process of review and a single submission of materials. - iii.
+The applications for promotion to associate professor and for tenure ordinarily occur at the same time and involve a single process of review and a single submission of materials. - ii.
 Under ordinary circumstances, faculty members in the College are reviewed for tenure no later than the fall of the sixth year of service in a tenure-track appointment. - a.
-The six-year tenure-track timespan begins with the date of the first appointment to a tenure-track position. - b.
-In exceptional cases for instance in the case of an externally-recruited Dean or department chair the Provost may require an expedited review for tenure and/or promotion. - iv.
+The six-year tenure-track timespan begins with the date of the first appointment to a tenure-track position. - In exceptional cases for instance in the case of an externally-recruited Dean or department chair - the Provost may require an expedited review for tenure and/or promotion. - iii.
 Service in a tenure-track appointment may be deemed to be interrupted by absence on leave if such leave - a. has been approved under the University's Family and Medical Leave Act (FMLA) policy for a period of twelve weeks or more; or - b. has been approved in writing in advance for any other reason (such as, for example, required military service) by the Provost on the recommendation of the Dean; and - c.
 A period of absence on approved leave of twelve weeks or more shall not be counted toward the six-year period of required service but will extend the six-year period by one year if the faculty member chooses to use the extension.
 Each academic year during which an approved leave of twelve weeks or more has been granted will add one year to the maximum number of years of teaching service allowed for tenure eligibility that is specified in Section 3.4.2.i.
 However, in the normal course, the total of any such extensions (not due to FMLA) will be no longer than two years.
 In extraordinary circumstances, the Provost, at the request of the Dean, may consider additional extensions. - d.
 Tenure-track faculty members who are appointed to an administrative/professional faculty position (not including department Chair or Program Director) may continue on their tenure-track appointment while serving in that capacity.
 The tenure-track faculty member may request that the tenure clock be stopped during the term of the administrative appointment for a maximum of two years.
-Such request must be made to the Office of the Provost. - v.
+Such request must be made to the Office of the Provost.

+- iv.
 Ordinarily, faculty members should expect to serve a minimum of four and a half years in the rank of associate professor (ordinarily at Suffolk University) before applying for promotion to professor. - a.
 Faculty members who choose to apply for earlier promotion to professor should be aware that such promotion may be granted only when the applicant provides evidence of exceptional performance.
-If a faculty member chooses to apply for early promotion to professor, the PTR Committee requires an explicit statement from both the candidate and their Chair giving a clear rationale for the abbreviated timeline.
+If a faculty member chooses to apply for early promotion to professor, the PTR Committee requires an explicit statement from both the candidate and their Chair giving a clear rationale for the abbreviated timeline. - b.

-b.
 Faculty members may apply for promotion to professor more than once, but may not do so in consecutive years, except with special permission from the Provost.

-3.4.3 Preparation of Dossier
+Preparation of Dossier